 Since $X(t)^+ X(t) = I_n$ we obtain after reordering that

 But $X X(t)^+ $ has size $n$ by $n$ and rank $m<n$.
 Therefore it is not invertible.
 And thus we cannot cancel the encumbering left factors for $\dot X(t)$ above and solve the equation for $ \dot X(t)$ as would be needed for Step 3.
-And a valid ZNN formula cannot be obtained from our first simple model $A(t) = X(t)^+$.\\[1mm] This example contains a warning not to give up if one model does not work for a time-varying matrix problem.\\[1mm] We try try another model equation for the right pseudoinverse $X(t)$ of a full rank matrix flow $A(t)_{m,n}$ with $m<n$.
-Using the definition of $A(t)^+ = X(t) = A(t)^*(A(t)A(t)^*)^{-1}$ we start from the revised model $X(t) A(t)A(t)^* = A(t)^*$.
+And a valid ZNN formula cannot be obtained from our first simple model $A(t) = X(t)^+$.\\[1mm] This example contains a warning not to give up if one model does not work for a time--varying matrix problem.\\[1mm] Next we try another model equation for the right pseudo--inverse $X(t)$ of a full rank matrix flow $A(t)_{m,n}$ with $m<n$.
+Using the definition of $A(t)^+ = X(t) = A(t)^*(A(t)A(t)^*)^{-1}$ we start from the revised model \circledzero $X(t) A(t)A(t)^* = A(t)^*$.
 With the error function \circledone $E = XAA^* - A^*$ we obtain (leaving out all time dependencies of $t$ for better readability)